pranigopu/ros2-nav2-foundations/info-docs/interact-programmatically-with-nav2.md

 **Key consideration**:

-Ensure the initial pose is roughly
+Ensure the initial pose estimate is roughly where the robot is positioned.

+*Otherwise, robot may fail to localise and navigation would be erroneous.*